 Have fun.
 Try stuff.
 RVC gives you opportunities to get involved.
 There are lots of student activities to choose from.
 We offer more than 20 clubs and organizations.
 Try your hands at student government.
 Join the staff of our campus newspaper.
 What's it going to be?

-RVC Adult Education Bridge Programs provide the student the opportunity to improve their skills in reading, writing, math and computer skills, as well as gain valuable skills to transition into further training or employment in the Transportation, Distribution & Logistics or Healthcare field.
+RVC Adult Education Bridge Programs provide the student the opportunity to improve their skills in reading, writing, math and computer skills, as well as gain valuable skills to transition into further training or employment in the Healthcare field, Manufacturing or Transportation, Distribution & Logistics.
 Instructors assist the student to explore career options and develop the study and learning skills needed to be successful in a certificate or degree program.

 Classes are introduced to the RVC Campus, and learn about student services, financial aid, and the Getting Started Steps to enroll and register in classes.
 Students learn more about the certificate and degree options available.

 During the Bridge Program, you can expect to: